jaunt/EJS-Site-Builder-Docs/airfry/data/md/guide/intro.md

 ### What happened?

 **index.ejs** is pretty simple.
-You can see how data from frontmatter gets rendered into the template.
+You can see how data from front matter gets rendered into the template.

 Important: Airfry uses [EJS](https://ejs.co/) for its primary template language because it allows us to use javascript everywhere.
 You may be wondering if Airfry supports other template languanges.
 Yes and no. If you have a bunch of existing content in some other template language, it's very easy to use it in your Airfry project.